Category: Tiling News and Blog

 • Cool Blues and Greens

-For a refreshing and tranquil ambiance, consider cool blue or green tiles paired with a matching grout.
+For a refreshing and tranquil ambience, consider cool blue or green tiles paired with a matching grout.
 This combination is ideal for bathrooms or spaces where you want to evoke a sense of calm and relaxation.
 Lighter grout tones enhance the overall freshness of the colour scheme.

 Tip: Incorporate natural elements like plants or wooden accents to complement the cool colour palette.